bdgcypher/email_labeler/README.md

-## email-labeler
+## email_labeler

-This is a web app created to upload and label examples for datasets to train our active learning models for Branch LLC.
+This is a web app created to upload and label dataset examples.
+These examples will be used to train our active learning models for Branch LLC.

 ## Uploaing datasets